 5. If a person loses important items while traveling, renter’s insurance can cover that too.

 Losing a suitcase while traveling is extremely frustrating.
 Most airlines will only reimburse customers up to a certain amount, which may be less than the lost items were worth.
 Fortunately, renter’s insurance may cover the remaining cost of the lost items, which makes these policies all the more valuable to renters who frequently travel.
-(Renter’s insurance can also cover an engagement ring, though you will have to have it appraised for the insurance company.
-If you recently got engaged you want to make sure that little rock is protected!)

 Don’t make the mistake that many people do and think the one that owns your apartment will have insurance and you are taken care of.